Drain You: Nevermind

 According to Neverminds producer Butch Vig in the 2005 Classic Albums: Nirvana - Nevermind DVD, "Drain You" featured more guitar overdubs than any other song on the album: one clean track and five distorted tracks, two using a Mesa Boogie amp, two using a Fender Bassman amp, and one that they called the "super grunge" track, using a pedal on the Fender Bassman.

 Due to Cobain's reluctance to double track his vocals, Vig says he often falsely claimed that certain parts were not recorded correctly or were out of tune, and needed to be recorded again.
 Cobain recorded three vocal takes, with all three takes being used throughout the recording.

-The sounds during the song's interlude were made by Cobain in a variety of ways, including using his squeaky mouse and rubber duck toys (the latter of which later appeared on the back cover of the band's 1992 compilation, Incesticide) that he brought into the studio.
+The sounds during the song's interlude were made by Cobain in a variety of ways, including using his squeaky mouse and rubber duck toys that he brought into the studio.
 Sound engineer Andy Wallace added delay to these sounds to complete the effect.

 Post-Nevermind

 On September 3, 1991, the band recorded a version during a John Peel session for the BBC at Maida Vale Studios in London.
 The full session, which also featured versions of the Nevermind hidden track "Endless, Nameless" and then-unreleased "Dumb", was produced by Dale Griffin, was first broadcast on November 3, 1991..
 This version of "Drain You" was posthumously released on the 20th anniversary "Deluxe" and "Super Deluxe" versions of Nevermind in September 2011.

 In March 1992, a live version, recorded at the Paramount Theatre in Seattle, Washington on October 31, 1991, appeared as a b-side on the second single from Nevermind, for the song "Come as You Are".

 A live version, featuring Pat Smear on second guitar, was recorded for the television show Nulle Part Ailleurs in Paris, France on February 4, 1994.
 During the song's interlude, Cobain's guitar cut out completely, which led to him throwing it to the floor and finishing the song on vocals only.

-The final live performance of "Drain You" was at Nirvana's last concert, on March 1, 1994 at Terminal Einz in Munich, Germany.
+The final live performance of "Drain You" was at Nirvana's last concert, on March 1, 1994, at Terminal Eins in Munich, Germany.